Estimated Costs of Pasture and Hay Production

 Herbicide-assisted alfalfa seeding – Alfalfa spring-seeded with a preplant herbicide will establish quickly.
 A fine, firm seedbed is prepared and preplant herbicide is incorporated prior to seeding.
 Alternatively, alfalfa can be seeded without a companion crop with post-emergence herbicides used for weed control if needed.
 Two or more harvests of alfalfa can usually be taken during the seeding year where an establishment herbicide program has effectively controlled weed competition.

 In developing the following cost estimate tables, it was assumed that lime would be needed for initial improvement or establishment.
 The soil phosphorus index was assumed to be in the low or medium range and the soil potassium index was assumed medium.
 General fertilizer rates are included based on these assumptions.
 Lime and fertilizer rates are best determined by soil test.
 Different grass and legume species and mixtures can be selected to fit specialized site, livestock and management objectives.

 These budget tables are presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.

-Steve Barnhart, extension agronomist,
+Steve Barnhart, emeritus professor